Map-A-Droid/MAD-ATV/README_64bit.md

  - Click the IP-address of the pending device, then assign it an origin
    - Do not just click accept, if you do then MAD will create a new origin named madromxyz and assign it to the device
  - Once an origin is assigned the device will start downloading files and configuring its settings
-   - You can watch its progress by clicking on the View Device logs on the Pending Devices page
+   - You can watch its progress by clicking on the View Session logs on the Pending Devices page

 ## Troubleshooting

 ### Problems flashing image onto device
-The flashing tool is known to be tempremental.
+The flashing tool is known to be temperamental.
 Some steps you can try include:

  - Make sure you are using a high quality short USB-A to USB-A cable
    - See beavis's [PimpMyAtv wiki](https://github.com/madBeavis/PimpMyAtv/wiki/Cabling) for good options